mgoldstein/takepart/drupal/sites/all/modules/custom/tp_digital_data/src/DigitalData/README.md

       referringURL: "",         // The absolute URL of the referring page.
 This can be set client side using
                                 // document.referrer.

-      author: "",               // The primary author of the page.

       authors: [""],            // All authors of the page, including the primary author.

       issueDate: "",            // The published date of the page.
 This can be a string or a Date() object.